freaktechnik/twitch-emotes-extension/REVIEW_GUIDE.md

 - Only show cheermotes configuration if cheermotes are available for a channel (i.e. they are partnered)
 - Use new emotes APIs
 - Don't show sub price in UI
+- Show bits tier and follower emotes if they are available

 TODO update guide
 ## Guide